hmshreyas7/dish-wish/app/src/main/java/com/example/dishwish/README.md

 It is also possible to open this screen in "edit mode" which happens when a list item on the main screen is clicked.
 In this mode, the title of the screen is modified appropriately and all the relevant information for the chosen item is loaded.

 Clicking the "done" button in this case updates the existing dish rather than creating a new one.
 Updates may involve modifying details about the dish or even changing which list it should belong to.
 Furthermore, there exists a "delete" button that allows the user to remove the dish from the database.
 Since this is a destructive action, a confirmation dialog is displayed first.
-Based on the action performed, a message is displayed after this step as well.
+Based on the action performed, a message is displayed after this step.

+In either mode, the user may decide to leave the screen after modifying the dish title field.
+If this happens, a confirmation dialog appears in this case as well to check if they really meant to do this.

 ## DishCursorAdapter